stillfleet/stillfleet.github.io/games/stillfleet/mini-ventures/mvr004_the-voice-beneath-the-meer.md

 - Locations in the county,
 - Its (modest) capital fort-city
-- A sample manor “haunted” by nanite-reanimated corpses…
+- A sample manor “haunted” by nanite-reanimated corpses...

 Other content to enjoy: